 A domestic student is an Australian or New Zealand citizen, an Australian permanent resident or a holder of an Australian permanent humanitarian visa.

-- If you would like to change the course preferences you submitted with VTAC, you can do this between specified dates – see the VTAC website for details.
+- If you would like to change your VTAC course preferences, you must do so during the change of preference period – see the VTAC website for details

-Some courses also accept applications for mid-year entry.
-This is a separate application process with different due dates.
+Some undergraduate courses accept applications for mid-year entry.
+This is a separate application process.